Ryukyo/WP_DPP-Data/README.md

 - filter.py contains the script with the main method
 - data.txt contains sample data in the required format and is the default file used by the filter script
-- data2.txt is another file with sample data, which can be used to test the addition of a file path
+- data_large.txt is another file with large sample data, which can be used to test the addition of a file path
+- generate_data.py generates customizable data sets
+- test_filter.py contains a script for unit testing filter.py

 ## How to